Elk Hunting Trips

 Tioga Ranch believes in offering affordable guided Elk hunts.
 Whether you’re looking to find young management bulls or trophy Elk bulls over 400 inches, our 1-2 day length fully guided hunts give you a great experience that’s well worth your time and money.
 Since we have a private ranch, no license is required!
 Meanwhile, our hunts can include one night’s lodging, as well as meals, skinning and quartering– and because this is our business and we do these hunts often, we’re able to pass on savings to you, the customer.
 Want to have your meat processed into steaks, chops, roasts, spare ribs, or ground meat, and have it all vacuum sealed?
 We’ll take care of that messy process for you in a quick, efficient and convenient way for an additional $350.

 Ultimately, the price for an Elk hunt is determined by the trophy quality of the bull and/or the size and sex of the Elk.
 Before you pull the trigger, your guide will tell you the Elk’s size so you know exactly how much you’d pay to kill that particular animal at Tioga Ranch.
-Cows can be had for $3,000 and bulls range from $6,500 to $12,500– or more if the bull is larger than 430”.
+Cow hunts are $3,500 and bulls start at $7000.00

 Female Elk are called cows.
 Hunters historically have hunted cows for population control.
 Wildlife agencies have, in the past, issued tags to encourage the hunter harvest of cows in order to “cull the herd.”
 By eliminating some cows, hunters are actually helping make for a younger, more vigorous, resistant-to-disease herd.
 Indeed, more and more bulls survive the winters, the pregnancy rate in cows improves with fewer late calves, and the overall herd is better off, health-wise.